 Mr. Lemire will continue to ensure that Québec is a credible actor in international discussions on Arctic issues by creating or reinforcing ties with governmental and non-governmental actors in the northern and Arctic regions and by actively participating in the main international forums dedicated to northern and Arctic issues.
 He will also be tasked with promoting Québec’s expertise in sustainable northern development, facilitating joint international initiatives and encouraging the sharing of best practices in this area.

-The emissary for human rights and freedoms has a mandate to extend the Government of Québec’s international actions in matters of human rights and to position it as a committed actor with regard to gender equality and the protection and promotion of the rights and freedoms of lesbian, gay, bisexual and trans (LGBT) people.
+The Envoy for Human rights and Freedoms has a mandate to extend the Government of Québec’s international actions in matters of human rights and to position it as a committed actor with regard to gender equality and the protection and promotion of the rights and freedoms of lesbian, gay, bisexual and trans (LGBT) people.

 Before her appointment as envoy, Julie Miville-Dechêne had been serving as the Government of Québec’s representative within the Permanent Delegation of Canada to UNESCO since August 22, 2016.
 She was also chair of the Conseil du statut de la femme for five years (2011-2016).
 In this capacity, she advised the government and drafted and contributed to numerous research reports on gender equality issues such as prostitution, “honour-related” violence and surrogate mothers.
 Prior to chairing the Conseil du statut de la femme, Ms. Miville-Dechêne was a journalist at Radio-Canada, Canada’s national public broadcaster, for more than 25 years.
 Her media career ended in 2007 when she was appointed ombudsman of the state-owned corporation, becoming the first woman to hold this prestigious position.